-Thanks for visiting the Canisius College Men's Swimming scholarship and program info page.
-Here you'll get information regarding the school and details on their Men's Swimming program like who to make contact with about recruitment, names of past alumni, what scholarship opportunities are available and ways to start the recruiting process.
+Thanks for visiting the Canisius College Men's Swimming scholarship and program information page.
+Here you'll have access to information regarding the school and information on their Men's Swimming program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities can be had and how to begin the recruiting process.

-Canisius College Men's swimming Program Coaching & Recruiting Staff
+Canisius College Men's swimming Program Coaching & Recruiting Personnel

-For anyone who is looking to get recruited it is critical to know who to get in front of - and NCSA provides the details you need.
+If you're hoping to get recruited it is critical to understand who to talk to - and NCSA has got the details you'll need.
 The Head of the Canisius College Men's Swimming program is Scott Vanderzell.
 Additional key staff include:

-If you are thinking about being a part of the Canisius College Men's Swimming program these are the individuals you need to get in touch with.
-It's possible to choose to contact them through email utilizing the link above or call the college to get more information about the college and Men's Swimming program before determining whether or not it's the right fit for you personally.
+If you are considering becoming a member of Canisius College Men's Swimming program these are the individuals you must get in touch with.
+You'll be able to choose to contact them via email using the link above or call the school to obtain more information regarding the college and Men's Swimming program prior to deciding whether or not it's the right fit for you.

-NCSA gives student high school athletes the tools and information they need to enhance their chances of being recruited by a Men's Swimming program, whether it's at Canisius College or another school.
-Since 2000, NCSA has been connecting athletes and coaches which is a critical component of the recruiting process.
-This year on it's own there are 2865 Men's Swimming student athletes making use of the NCSA network, technology and scouting professionals to get their highlights in front of 909 coaches at 527 colleges Men's Swimming programs across the country.
+NCSA gives student student athletes the information and tools they need to enhance their chances of being recruited by a Men's Swimming program, whether it's at Canisius College or another school.
+Since 2000, NCSA has been connecting athletes and coaches which is a vital part of the recruiting process.
+This year on it's own there are 4591 Men's Swimming athletes making use of the NCSA network, technology and scouting professionals to get their highlights before 1134 coaches at 542 colleges Men's Swimming programs across the country.

 In order to join the Canisius College Men's Swimming program you need to start building relationships and a highly-visible, professional quality recruiting profile.
-Beginning that process as early as possible is crucial to your success.
-So create your free profile to become a confirmed NCSA Men's Swimming student athlete and begin connecting with coaches at the Canisius College Men's Swimming program today.
+Starting that process as early as possible is critical to your success.
+So create your free profile to become a verified NCSA Men's Swimming athlete and begin connecting with coaches at the Canisius College Men's Swimming program today.